-To be accepted by an endpoint computer without a warning, gateways must have a server certificate signed by a known certificate authority (such as Entrust, VeriSign or Thawte).
-This certificate can be issued directly to the gateway, or be a chained certificate that has a certification path to a trusted root certificate authority (CA).
+To be accepted by an endpoint computer without a warning, Security Gateways must have a server certificate signed by a known certificate authority (such as Entrust, VeriSign or Thawte).
+This certificate can be issued directly to the Security Gateway, or be a chained certificate that has a certification path to a trusted root certificate authority (CA).

-The next sections describe how to get a certificate for a gateway that is signed by a known Certificate Authority (CA).
+The next sections describe how to get a certificate for a Security Gateway that is signed by a known Certificate Authority (CA).